DaveSaah/portfolio/content/experience.md

 - Exploring the Linux distros and understanding the underlying system through trials and errors.
 - Learned multiple languages and frameworks and building projects with them for fun.
+- Learned about continuous integration and continuous deployment (*CI/CD*) using github actions.
-- Tried to build an opensource community (codereviewshop), but it failed after 2 years because it was unsustainable.
+- Tried to build an opensource community (*codereviewshop*), but it failed after 2 years because it was unsustainable.
 - Refactored [box-cli maker](https://bit.ly/3ObcqnA)
 tool, resulting in reduced code complexity and